christyylam/BookManager/README.md

 The methods I have made robust are the Book constructor and the setRating method.

 ## Phase 4: Task 3
-If I had more time to work on the project, I think I would have made the Book field in the ViewBookCollectionPanel class a private field and used a getter to access it instead.
+If I had more time to work on the project, I think I would have made the bookCollection field in the LoadSavePanel class a private field and used a getter to access it instead.
 I think I would also refactor my actionPerformed method in my AddBookPanel class because it is quite long and it would be easier to read/ easier to add more functionality to in the future if it was split into more helper methods.